Parisians have embraced the free-spirited, improvised music of jazz since the 1940s, and now in the 21st century, it remains a city-wide obsession.

-New Morning also opened in the early ’80s, but the club has a decidedly different vibe than that found at Duc des Lombards—think: jam session in a giant garage.
+New Morning also opened in the early ’80s, but the club has a decidedly different vibe than that found at Duc des Lombards—think jam session in a giant garage.

-A slew of iconic jazz musicians have played shows here, including Dizzy Gillespie, Stan Getz, Dexter Gordon, and Chet Baker.
+A slew of iconic jazz musicians has played shows here, including Dizzy Gillespie, Stan Getz, Dexter Gordon, and Chet Baker.
 Today you’ll find an eclectic mix of music played alongside jazz at the club.

 3. Sunset-Sunside Jazz Club